 Interested?
 Please email our president and state co-director, Rob Rohrbough, at:

 Just flattening the current tax on income is not real reform; it is tweaking!
 If you are fed up with the Federal Income Tax, you are not alone!
 Here are some stories from others who agree with you:

-Please save the dates for our upcoming meetings in the First Quarter of 2018:
+Please save the dates for our upcoming meetings in 2018: